 Tourism began on Phillip Island soon after opening up for closer settlement in 1868-69.
 An advertisement for the Isle of Wight Hotel at Cowes in 1874 states: “Boats, buggies, horses, &c, always on hire for fishing and shooting parties”.
-Horse-drawn drags took visitors on excursions, especially to the Nobbies.
+Horse-drawn 'drags' took visitors on excursions, especially to the Nobbies.
 Going to watch the penguins and shearwaters at night became popular from the 1920s, and the Penguin Parade was established as an organised tourist attraction in 1955.
-First managed by the Shire of Phillip Island, the parade was managed by the Penguin Reserve Committee of Management during the 1980s and the Phillip Island Nature Park Board from 1996.
-Other nature based tourist destinations managed by the Board include the Koala Conservation Centre, Churchill Island Heritage Farm, the Nobbies Centre, Cape Woolamai, Rhyll Inlet, Conservation Hill, Oswin Roberts forest reserve, Swan Lake, and many of the island beaches and other reserves.
+First managed by the Shire of Phillip Island, the parade was managed by the Penguin Reserve Committee of Management during the 1980s-1996, and the Phillip Island Nature Park Board from 1996.
+Other nature-based tourist destinations managed by the Board include the Koala Conservation Centre, Churchill Island Heritage Farm, the Nobbies Centre, Cape Woolamai, Rhyll Inlet, Conservation Hill, Oswin-Roberts forest reserve, Swan Lake, and many of the island beaches and other reserves.

 However, koalas, introduced into Phillip Island in the 1890s and at various other times in the early-mid twentieth century, were the original top tourism feature until the Penguin Parade 'took off' in the 1960s.
-Koalas, now rare in the wild, were at various times so populous and easy to see in the many island eucalypts, that many were actually relocated to other parts of Victoria in the 1970s and 1980s.
+Koalas, now rare in the wild, were at various times so populous and easy to see in the many island Eucalyptus trees, that many were actually relocated to other parts of Victoria in the 1970s and 1980s.
 Due to the eradication of foxes on Phillip Island, Eastern Barred Bandicoots, which were in danger of becoming extinct in the wild in Victoria, are now regarded as threatened instead, because the introduction to Churchill Island then Phillip Island has seen their numbers blossom.
 This is the first time in Australia the population status of a marsupial has been able to be downgraded and taken off the 'in danger of extinction' list.

 Rural land still covers much of Phillip Island.
 The main farming activity is grazing, with dairying and cropping as minor activities.
 Chicory growing was a major seasonal crop for most Phillip Island farmers from about 1872 until the industry died out on the island in the 1980s.
 Before mechanization, chicory growing was a back-breaking job, often involving being out in the paddocks in cold, wet conditions, hand-harvesting the chicory with a ‘chicory devil’.

 Several farmers are now diversifying. - a free-range egg farm, olive grove, two wineries and farm stays are also part of the rural economy.

 Phillip Island has a vibrant cultural and creative community, with many volunteer community groups and an active First Nations community.
-Phillip Island Nature Parks and Westernport Water have Reconciliation Action Plans, and Bass Coast Health and Bass Coast Shire Council are also developing formal RAPs, while simultaneously implementing reconciliation actions.
+Phillip Island Nature Parks and Westernport Water have Reconciliation Action Plans and Bass Coast Health and Bass Coast Shire Council are also developing formal RAPs, while simultaneously implementing reconciliation actions.
 The Bass Coast community commemorates important First Nations dates.

 A browse of this website and others linked here, will teach you more about Phillip Island’s fascinating history.
 Various information videos can be found on the society's You Tube channel.
-To view over 3,000 images from our photographic collection you will find it online at www.victoriancollections.net.au
+To view over 3,000 images from our photographic collection go to: www.victoriancollections.net.au